predicate-logic/cluttermonkey/README.md

    * **Q**: How did the need to report on the data in a streaming manner affect your design?
       * **A**: I made a simple design decision on the streaming aspect of the implementation and chose to use an "off-the-shelf" tool (SQLPad) to provide the ability to query the data in real time.
 Although not a streaming enabled query tool such as Slide (PipelineDB) due to efficient indexing and windowing of the data it is possible to query the data in "real-time" by simply re-running the query or visualization in the SQLPad browser window.

       To be truely streaming with PG as the data store I would need to implment an asyncronous `NOTIFY` listener in `psycopg2`.
 This would also require implmentation of an INSERT trigger in the database.
-This was not done but could be relatively easily.
+This was not done but could be completed with a couple of hours of work.

    * **Q**: What challenges did you encounter in this exercise?
       * **A**: Not many.
-Had a lot of fun building this tool and playing with SQLPad.
+My biggest issue was getting NodeJS to install cleanly in the Dockerized environment.
+I had a lot of fun working on this assignment and playing with SQLPad, which I hadn't done previously.
+Pretty slick and easy to implement visualization tool which I may use in other projects.

 ===